holzschu/lib-tex/README.md

 # Backward compatibility

 This directory contains the texlive-2019 binaries.
 An earlier version contained the texlive-2017 binaries.
 The formats generated are mutually incompatible.
-To prevent compatibility issues, the `ios_system` releases keep the texlive-2017 binaries, and this directory has the texlive-2019 binaries as a release.
+To prevent compatibility issues, for the time being, the `ios_system` releases keeps the texlive-2017 binaries, and this directory has the texlive-2019 binaries as a release.